hashicorp-forge/grove/docs/configuration.rst

   * :code:`connector`

     * The name of the connector which this configuration document is for.
-This must match the :code:`NAME` value defined in the connector.
+This must match the :code:`CONNECTOR` value defined in the connector.
     * For example, setting this field to :code:`tfc_audit_trails` would instruct Grove to use the :meth:`grove.connectors.tfc.audit_trails` connector.